Penstemon strictus: Names

 Penstemon strictus is known by the common name Rocky Mountain penstemon for its native habitat on the western slopes of the Rocky Mountains.
 It is additionally known as the porch penstemon because of the upper two petal lobes projecting forwards like a porch roof.
 It is also known as the Rocky Mountain beardtongue or stiff beardtongue.

 Distribution and habitat

 Rocky Mountain penstemon is native to the region from southern Wyoming and western Colorado south to northeastern Arizona and northern New Mexico.
-There is an isolated population in Mono County, California that appears to be an recent introduction.
+There is an isolated population in Mono County, California that appears to be a recent introduction.
 Likewise, reports from Arapahoe County, Colorado and northeastern New Mexico in Harding and Union counties are also likely human facilitated introductions.
 The database Plants of the World Online reports it as an established introduced plant in Montana and NatureServe additionally records it growing in the Canadian province of Alberta.
 They are found at elevations of 1700 to 3500 m.

 It is found in piñon-juniper woods, with scrub oak, or in open areas in ponderosa pine and spruce-aspen forest, often associated with sagebrush.